 - while the employee is proceeding tool or from place of work in a transport service provided by the employer

-- Exemption from Liability: Article 96 (2) of the Labor Proclamation-The employer shall not be liable for any injury intentionally caused by the injured worker himself; any injury resulting from the following acts in particular shall be deemed to be intentionally caused by the worker:
+- Strict Liability of the Employer: The employer will be held liable, irrespective of fault, for employment injuries sustained by his/her worker.
+Nonetheless, the employer shall not be liable for any injury intentionally caused by the injured worker himself; any injury resulting from the following acts in particular shall be deemed to be intentionally caused by the worker:

 - Non-obedience of express safety instructions or non-observance of the provisions of accident prevention rule specifically issued by the employer; or